CarloHan/CarloHan.github.io/source/_posts/Selection-of-Precharge-Resistor.md

 At this point, it is concluded that after 3 ~ 5 $ RC $ period, the charging process is over.

-## The regular basis for the pre-charge resistor selection
+## The theory basis for the pre-charge resistor selection

 For the selection of pre-charge resistor, specifically, it includes three parameters: resistance $ R $, average power $ P_A $, and peak power $ P_P $.
 Others input parameters such as pre-charge time, capacitance value, and battery voltage are known.